three-cubed/prettypay-demo/README.md

 You are free to use Prettypay non-commercially.
 For further information, please see `LICENCE.md` in the Prettypay directory.

+*Note that the licence applies to the Prettypay directory itself.*
+*There are no licence restrictions on other code found in the parent directory, which you are free to use, edit, copy, distibute, etc. without attribution or restriction.*

 ## Automated browser tests

 The programming for this website has automated browser tests using jest and puppeteer.